Is Teeth Whitening Safe for your Teeth?May 8, 2017

 Tooth whitening is the most popular cosmetic dental procedure in the world, but unfortunately, some people take it too far.

-Having the perfect Hollywood smile includes a pearly white grin, but most of those celebrities are doing more than using professional teeth whitening products.
+Having the Hollywood smile includes a pearly white grin, but most of those celebrities are doing more than using professional teeth whitening products.
 Some of your favorite stars probably have porcelain veneers, dental implants, or cosmetic bonding.

 Tooth whitening is safe when done correctly; however, if you want to get great results, professional whitening is your best option.